Text Amendment Process

 Proposed Amendment

-During the proposed amendment stage, the draft bylaw is finalized and a report is prepared for a public hearing and Council vote.
+During the proposed amendment stage, a draft bylaw containing the amendments is finalized and a report is prepared for a public hearing and Council vote.

-Public Involvement: If you wish to offer feedback at this point in the process, you must register to speak to Council at a public hearing.
-Please consult the City Council and Public Hearing Schedule for further information about speaking during a public hearing.
+Public Involvement: If you wish to offer feedback at this point in the process, you must register to speak to City Council at the public hearing where the proposed amendments will be heard or submit written comments.
+Please contact the City Clerk’s Office for further information about registering to speak at a public hearing or submitting written comments.

 Council Decision